Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Macros: Curs, CursDot, CursY, CursDotY, UnitX, UnitY, CursN, CursDotN, CursChan, CursDotChan

 You can move the trace cursors by dragging with the mouse.
 From the keyboard, the unshifted left and right arrow keys move the solid cursor and the SHIFT+arrow keys move the dotted cursor.
-Because the same arrow keys are used by Windows to move the text cursor when an edit control has the keyboard focus, add an ALT key to move the trace cursors: ALT+arrows for solid, and ALT+SHIFT+arrows for dotted.
+Because the same arrow keys are used by Windows to move the text cursor when an edit control has the keyboard focus, in such cases add an ALT key to move the trace cursors: ALT+arrows for solid, and ALT+SHIFT+arrows for dotted.

 You can also move a trace cursor by directly entering the desired value in its X position readout.